-- Our Scope 1 greenhouse gas emissions (direct emissions from our operations), saw a slight increase of 3% over last year owing to increased diesel and coal consumption due to higher volumes in Logistics and Sugar & Milling. - previous year due to an increase in Eskom's carbon emissions. - previous year due to a decrease in business travel and accommodation.
+- Our Scope 1 greenhouse gas emissions (direct emissions from our operations), saw a slight increase of 3% over last year owing to increased diesel and coal consumption due to higher volumes in Logistics and Sugar & Milling. - Our Scope 2 emissions (indirect emissions from use of purchased electricity) were 6% higher than the previous year due to an increase in Eskom's carbon emissions. - Our Scope 3 emissions (upstream and downstream emissions in the value chain) were 11% lower than the previous year due to a decrease in business travel and accommodation.